fjossinet/RNArtistCore/README.md

 # <a name="dsl"></a> How to write your scripts

 RNArtistCore exposes a domain-specific language (DSL) to write scripts more easily.
-You can have a look at examples in the file [scripts/dsl.kts](scripts/dsl.kts)
+All the examples described in this README are stored in the file [scripts/readme.kts](scripts/readme.kts)

 * [The **```rna```** element](#molecule)
   * [The **```ss```** element](#ss)